WPChill/download-monitor/readme.txt

 = 4.1.1: September 12, 2018 =
 * Tweak: Fixed a bug that incorrectly included featured downloads by default in [downloads].
-* Tweak: Added 'dlm_get_template_part_args' filter that allows arugment filtering on Download Monitor templates.
+* Tweak: Added 'dlm_get_template_part_args' filter that allows argument filtering on Download Monitor templates.

 = 4.1.0: May 21, 2018 =
 * Feature: Added a new option that allows site-owners if and how they wish to track IP addresses of users.